Powernapping and sleeping as perennial topics

 But even shorter bed times are already extremely helpful, as Gregor Gross, Managing Director of alpha-board Gmbh, observed some time ago.
 So Gregor stated:

-"Long-haul pilots had a 30% improved response time after a short sleep of 16 minutes, while non-nap pilots lost 34% during the flight."
+"Long-haul pilots had a 30% improved response time after a short 16-minute sleep, while non-nap pilots decreased 34% over the course of the flight."

 However, you probably know the feeling of feeling limp after half or even an hour of sleep: this is due to the fact that you were awakened from a deeper sleep phase.
 Nevertheless, this sleep is also restful for the brain.